Ángel Nieves Díaz: Early life

-Díaz was born in Puerto Rico, and became involved in the world of crime and drugs, going by the nickname Papá de la Muerte, or Papo la Muerte, which roughly translates to "Daddy of Death".
-He was also a suspected leader of the Boricua Popular Army, also known as Los Macheteros.

-Díaz married in high school and dropped out in his third year.
-When he was 17, he was arrested for possessing heroin.
+Ángel Nieves Díaz was born in Puerto Rico on August 31, 1951.
+In high school, he participated in Cursillo and married before he dropped out in his third year.
+At age 17, he was arrested for possessing heroin.
 When Díaz was 24, he shot and wounded a police officer during an armed robbery.
 He was sentenced to 5 to 8 years in prison.

+Díaz was a suspected leader of the Boricua Popular Army, also known as Los Macheteros.
+He was known by the nickname Papá de la Muerte, or Papo la Muerte, which roughly translates to "Daddy of Death".

 Crimes

 In July 1978, Díaz killed the director of a drug rehabilitation center, stabbing him 19 times while he was sleeping.
 He was found guilty of second degree murder and sentenced to 10 to 15 years in prison.
 In 1979, Díaz escaped from the Río Piedras State Penitentiary, nearly beating a guard to death in the process.
-He then fled to Florida.
+He fled to Florida.

-On December 29, 1979, Díaz and two friends, Angel "Sammy" Toro and another man who was never caught, robbed the Velvet Swing Lounge, a strip club in Little Gables, Florida.
+On December 29, 1979, Díaz and two friends, Angel "Sammy" Toro and a man named "Willie", who was never caught, robbed the Velvet Swing Lounge, a strip club in Little Gables, Florida.
 During the robbery, 49-year-old Joseph Nagy, the manager, was shot to death.
-There were no eyewitnesses because most of the employees and patrons were locked in a public restroom.
+There were no eyewitnesses because most employees and patrons were locked in a public restroom.

 Police also suspect Díaz and Toro of committing another murder in Miami's Flagami neighborhood.